knowsuchagency/knowsuchagency.github.io.old/content/post/spice-up-thy-jupyter-notebooks-with-mypy.md

 +++
 bigimg = ""
 date = "2017-03-19T16:12:36-07:00"
-subtitle = ""
-title = "Spice up Thy Jupyter Notebooks With mypy"
+subtitle = "Add type-checking to Jupyter Notebook cells" title = "Spice up Thy Jupyter Notebooks With mypy"

 +++
 <!--more-->

-# Spice Up Thy Jupyter Notebooks With mypy

 I use [Jupyter](http://jupyter.org/) notebooks all the time.
 I use them to author the content for articles like the one you're reading.
 I use them to explore data.
 And I use them whenever I want to prototype standalone modules or learn new programming concepts, since notebooks allow us to quickly iterate on new ideas and provide powerful ways introspect, profile, and debug code - and more.